alephium/www/src/content/news/tech-talk-2-mysteries-of-stateful-utxo-the-ultimate-guide-to-alephium-s-accounting-model-and-de2cf2063615/index.md

 CW: State can be defined as a set of variables describing a certain system (in this case the Alephium blockchain) at a specific time.
 Every action like a transaction between two addresses or a smart contract interaction will create/update the state.

 In fact, in Alephium, there are several types of data contained in the state: UTXO sets (describing address balances), smart contract logic (the “programs”) and smart contracts data.
-All of these together describe the state of Alephium, and are stored in <a href="https://ethereum.org/pt/developers/docs/data-structures-and-encoding/patricia-merkle-trie/" data-href="https://ethereum.org/pt/developers/docs/data-structures-and-encoding/patricia-merkle-trie/">Merkle Trees</a>.
+All of these together describe the state of Alephium, and are stored in <a href="https://ethereum.org/pt/developers/docs/data-structures-and-encoding/patricia-merkle-trie/" >Merkle Trees</a>.

 VM: **Can you tell us more about this?
 Where is the state actually stored, and how?
 Why have more than one merkle tree?**